5 Best Condenser Microphones – Music Studio Essentials – Updated

 This condenser mic does require a phantom power source, so think about getting a preamp or an interface.
 And an XLR cable of course.

-MXL 990 also comes with a nice little case and a shock mount.
+MXL 990 also comes with a nice little case and a shock mount (or you can purchase custom microphone accessories).

 Even though some people complain about the cheap build, I do disagree.
 Look, in the budget microphones’ world, you can’t get the $3000 mic quality for a price tag of $100 or less, you feel me?